 If a bone lump doesn’t go away or the doctor suspects a bone tumor for some other reason, an x-ray of the area will probably be the first test done.
-A radiologist (doctor who specializes in reading imaging tests) can usually spot a bone tumor on an x-ray and can often tell if it is likely to be a Ewing tumor that involves bone.
+A radiologist (doctor who specializes in reading imaging tests) can usually spot a bone tumor on an x-ray and can often tell if it is likely to be a Ewing tumor.
 But other imaging tests may be needed as well.

-Even if an x-ray strongly suggests a Ewing bone tumor, a biopsy (described below) is always needed to confirm that it is cancer rather than some other problem, such as an infection.
+Even if an x-ray strongly suggests a Ewing bone tumor, a biopsy (described below) is still needed to confirm that it is cancer rather than some other problem, such as an infection.

 Magnetic resonance imaging (MRI) scan

-Often, an MRI scan is done to better define an abnormal area seen on an x-ray.
-MRI scans can usually tell if it is likely to be a tumor, an infection, or some type of bone damage from other causes.
-MRI scans can also help determine the exact extent of a tumor, as they provide a detailed view of the marrow inside bones and the muscle, fat, and connective tissue around the tumor.
-Defining the extent of the tumor is very important when planning surgery or radiation therapy.
+Often, an MRI scan is done to get a better look an abnormal area seen on an x-ray.
+MRI scans usually can show if it is likely to be a tumor, an infection, or some type of bone damage from other causes.
+MRI scans can also help determine the extent of a tumor, as they show in detail the marrow inside bones and the muscle, fat, and connective tissue around the tumor.
+Knowing the extent of the tumor is very important when planning surgery or radiation therapy.

-MRI scans might also be done to see if the cancer has possibly spread to other areas, such as the spine or pelvis (hip area).
+MRI scans might also be done to see if the cancer has spread to other areas, such as the spine or pelvis (hip area).
 MRI scans can also be used during and after treatment to see how well the tumor is responding.

-MRI scans create detailed images of soft tissues in the body.
-They do this using radio waves and strong magnets instead of x-rays, so there is no radiation involved.
-The energy from the radio waves is absorbed by the body and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image.
-A contrast material called gadolinium may be injected into a vein before the scan to better see details.
+MRI scans create detailed images using radio waves and strong magnets instead of x-rays, so there is no radiation involved.
+A contrast material called gadolinium may be injected into a vein before the scan to help see details better.